JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 It is recommended to keep is simple, and only have normal mutable beans or final immutable beans.

-## Light immutable beans
+## Light beans

-It is possible to generate a very light-weight immutable bean.
+It is possible to generate a very light-weight bean.
 This approach has no Meta class or Builder (the objects exist behind the scenes).
 This is the approach with the lowest code generation.